aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 If fewer groups exist than requested, calibration still runs with every usable group found as long as at least seven bad frames and seven distinct normal references remain.
 Otherwise the page reports the counts found, the retention window searched, and guidance instead of queueing a job.
-The result page states how many bad groups, normal references, and distinct FITS were selected.
+The result-status banner states how many bad groups, normal references, and distinct FITS were selected together with the source-cleanup outcome.
 The downloadable text report appends the same database-selection audit, including the requested limit, retention cutoff, and missing-local-file count.

 The default session directory is Flask's non-public `instance` directory and may be overridden with `ASI676MC_CALIBRATION_FOLDER`.
 Do not move sessions into